bhirsch70/lightbulb/facilitator/facilitator_tips.md

    * During the workshop, it is recommended that you have a second device or printed copy or both.
 Previous workshops have demonstrated that unless you've memorized all of it, you'll likely need to refer to the guide, but your laptop will most likely be projecting the slide decks.
 Some students will fall behind and you'll need to refer back to other exercises/slides without having to change the projection for the entire class.

    ### Student Lab information
+   * NOTE:  This is only applicable if you chose to disable email during provisioning.
    * After your lab build, you will find a file called `instructors_inventory.txt` located in the `lightbulb/tools/aws_lab_setup/` directory.
    * Use [github gist](https://gist.github.com/) to upload that file.
 (Or post it to a site of your choosing as long as the students can see the info the day-of)
    * Use some type of of URL shortener (like tinyurl or goo.gl) to create a more consumable URL for the inventory file.